Air Fryer Chicken Tenders

 Dip Pairings

 You can’t have chicken tenders without dipping sauce!
-Here are some of our favorites to dip chicken tenders into:
+Here are some of my favorites dips to serve with these tenders:

-• BBQ my homemade BBQ sauce has the same bold, sweet and spicy flavor that you love from regular BBQ sauce, it’s just made healthier without any corn syrup, refined sugar or added preservatives.
+• BBQ sauce: My homemade BBQ sauce has the same bold, sweet and spicy flavor that you love from regular BBQ sauce, it’s just made healthier without any corn syrup, refined sugar or added preservatives.

 What to Serve with Chicken Tenders